Last coronavirus patient leaves Napa's Queen of the Valley

 “We are a designated and qualified facility and we are equipped.
 Our caregivers are well prepared; they have received training and have practiced for these scenarios,” she said.

-If the Queen receives other coronavirus patients, Harris said the hospital would continue to follow established infection prevention protocols and precautions standard for contact and airborne illnesses that caregivers have been trained on.
+If the Queen receives other coronavirus patients, Harris said the hospital would continue to follow established infection prevention protocols and precautions standard for contact and airborne illnesses on which caregivers have been trained.

 “The safety of our patients, caregivers and community is our number one priority,” Harris said.